gomorpheus/morpheus-apidoc/source/includes/operations/_processes.md

-# Process History
+# History

-Provides API interfaces for viewing historical processes for instances.
+Provides API interfaces for viewing the process history for instances.

-These endpoints correspond to the section called **Operations: History** in the Morpheus UI.

 ## Get All Processes